TascoGitGud/Fashion-Revenue-and-Marketing-Campaign-Analysis/README.md

 ## 🧠 Design Thinking Process

-This project followed the Design Thinking framework across 2 main steps: Empathize and Define Point of View:
+This project followed the Design Thinking framework across 2 main steps: Empathize and Define Point of View.

 ### 1️⃣ Empathize - Understanding the Stakeholder